 Lake Taghkanic — Ancram

 Looking for a great day trip?
-About an hour-and-a-half from White Plains, Lake Taghkanic State Park offers lots for to do—from swimming in the lake amd building castles on the beach, to playing on the grass or the playground.
+About an hour-and-a-half from central Westchester, Lake Taghkanic State Park offers lots for to do—from swimming in the lake and building castles on the beach, to playing on the grass or the playground.
 For lunch, you can snag a picnic table and grill, or skip the packing and visit the concession stand instead.
 For even more details on this family-friendly spot, check out our full review.

 North-South Lake – Haines Falls